 |School||School of Medicine and Public Health|

-Semester 1 - 2014
+Semester 1 - 2018 (Callaghan)

-Semester 1 - 2014 (WebLearn GradSchool)
+Semester 1 - 2018 (Online)

 The course includes practical exercises to illustrate the different concepts outlined, self assessment exercises, progress assignments with model answers and practical computing exercises requiring interpretation and presentation of results.

 |Assumed Knowledge||Basic mathematical concepts.|

-|Timetable||2014 Course Timetables for BIOS6910|
+|Timetable||2017 Course Timetables for BIOS6910|